 If you wish to evaluate the situation yourself, please do so from a distance and don’t attempt to climb the roof.
-Climbing the roof might cause further damage to an already weak roof structure, and it can also put you in danger.
+Climbing the roof might cause further damage to an already weak roof structure and can also put you in danger.

 Here are some signs you can look for without climbing the top of the roof:

-These signs can easily be spotted from a distance by taking a look at the parameters of the roof and the fallen debris.
+These signs can easily be spotted from a distance by looking at the parameters of the roof and the fallen debris.
 If you think any structural damages have been caused to the roof, call a professional immediately to evaluate the situation and secure the property.

 2. Collecting Proof